awsmine/Terraform_projects/README.md

 12. How to publicly access S3 Object using Terraform ---> https://dev.to/aws-builders/how-to-publicly-access-s3-object-using-terraform-3h27

 13. How to launch an RDS Cluster with Multi AZ Read Replica using Terraform ---> https://dev.to/aws-builders/how-to-launch-an-rds-cluster-with-multi-az-read-replica-using-terraform-2ca1

+14. Create an Amazon EKS Cluster and install kubectl using Terraform ---> https://dev.to/aws-builders/create-an-amazon-eks-cluster-and-install-kubectl-using-terraform-1lji

+15.